 However, remember that in the tourist resorts, you’ll find most bars and restaurants are closed for the season.
 Antalya City is the exception there.

-You’ll find cheaper prices in December, although you’ll see them rise dramatically for the New Year celebrations.
+You’ll find cheaper prices in December (and all through the low season), although you’ll see them rise dramatically for the New Year celebrations.
 You’ll also be able to explore without crowds and in much more comfort.

-Turkey’s major tourist attractions, such as Ephesus, Pamukkale, Cappadocia, all of Istanbul, and the like, are open during the winter months, and it’s much easier to explore when crowd levels are low.
+Turkey’s major tourist attractions, such as the ancient city of Ephesus, the thermal waters of Pamukkale, Cappadocia, all of Istanbul, and the like, are open during the cold winters, and it’s much easier to explore when crowd levels are low.

 What are the temperatures like in Turkey in December?